exoego/rspec-openapi/README.md

 4. Represent a list of resources properly (do we need type merge from the beginning, or just pick the first element?)
 5. Support nested object
 6. Change error response's recource class
-7. Do something for nullable?
+7. Do something for nil (nullable)

 ## Design notes about missing features